Author Picture

 A PBX (Private Branch Exchange) is the central device of your phone system, connecting all of your phones to each other and to the main phone system.
 More likely than not, your PBX is hanging out in your company’s utility closet.

 If the port isn’t there, don’t worry, you can still get SIP.
-It will just require a work-around, which a good provider will be able to pull off with ease.
-Usually this will involve a voice gateway, a device used to emulate the service needed.
+It will just require a workaround, which a good provider will be able to pull off with ease.
+Usually, this will involve a voice gateway, a device used to emulate the service needed.

 2. How many channels does your PBX require?